Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/THM-Gatekeeper(Buffer-Overflow).md

 ### Lab Setup:

-- I will use the same setup for `Vuln Server`:
+- I will use the same setup for `Vuln Server` Lab:

     - Using Windows 10 Pro on a bare metal CPU
         - `gatekeeper.exe` running here